Generalizable Synthetic Image Detection via Language-guided Contrastive Learning: Experiments

+$\mathcal{T}_{df}$ \cite{df3}: Ju \etal \cite{df3} stated that the $\mathcal{T}_{gan}$ dataset cannot reflect the real-world situations, and they instead created the $\mathcal{T}_{df}$ dataset by combining 6 advanced generative models and 5 anti-forensic operations.
+Specifically, $\mathcal{T}_{df}$ involves 46,400 synthetic images generated by 3 GANs (3DGAN \cite{3dgan}, StyleGAN2 \cite{styelgan2}, StyleGAN3 \cite{stylegan3}), 2 DMs (LSGM \cite{lsgm}, Latent Diffusion \cite{latent_diffusion}) and 1 Transformers \cite{esser2021taming}.
+To better simulate real-world situations, five post-processing operations are applied to counter forensic algorithms, including commonly used post-processing (\eg, compression and blurring), blending, anti-forensics (\eg, CW attack \cite{cw}), multi-image compression, and a mixture of the above operations.
+Note that the $\mathcal{T}_{df}$ dataset is only used for testing, while training is performed on $\mathcal{T}_{gan}$.

-\paragraph{Training Dataset:} We form the training dataset by including four categories of data, namely, real photos from LSUN \cite{LSUN}, real paintings from Danbooru \cite{danbooru2021}, synthetic photos by ProGAN \cite{progan}, and synthetic paintings by Stable Diffusion (SD) \cite{novelai, stablediffusion_v15} from \cite{lexica}.
+$\mathcal{T}_{fuse}$: Considering that no painting images are included in $\mathcal{T}_{gan}$ and $\mathcal{T}_{df}$, we additionally form a fused dataset $\mathcal{T}_{fuse}$ by including 4 categories of data.
+Specifically, real and synthetic photos are generated from the LSUN \cite{LSUN} and ProGAN \cite{progan}, respectively.
+Furthermore, the real and synthetic paintings are sourced from the Danbooru \cite{danbooru2021} and the Stable Diffusion (SD) \cite{novelai, stablediffusion_v15, lexica}.
 The image synthesis models ProGAN and SD here are deliberately trained on LSUN and Danbooru, respectively, forcing the detector to learn more discriminative representations from visually similar real and synthetic images.
 Each category contains 200K images, among which 1\% images are split as validation data.
+For testing, $\mathcal{T}_{fuse}$ adopts seven representative image synthesis models to generate cross-domain synthetic images, including 3 GANs (BigGAN \cite{biggan}, GauGAN \cite{gaugan}, and StyleGAN \cite{stylegan}) and 4 DMs (DALLE \cite{dalle2}, GLIDE \cite{glide}, Guided Diffusion \cite{guided_diffusion}, and Latent Diffusion \cite{latent_diffusion}).
+Also, we randomly sample images from 4 real datasets ImageNet \cite{deng2009imagenet}, VISION \cite{vision2017}, Danbooru \cite{danbooru2021}, and Artist \cite{artstation, behance}, where balanced sampling is adopted.